 Enjoy Daufuskie Island

 This lovely tiny island is small in stature but big in spirit.
 Take the ferry over for a fun ride and enjoy this secluded seascape.
 It appears paradisical as you’ve stepped back into a simpler time.
-It’s known for its art galleries, so be sure to stop into studios to take a gander at some beautiful works.
+It’s known for some wonderful art galleries that are worth a stop to admire local artists.

 Sip Sweet Wine at Island Winery